ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

-Anshan is the home of what is almost certainly China's largest steelworks.
+Anshan is the home of what is one of China's earliest steelworks.
 The entire town and surrounding area is dominated by this

-and 3 steel making plants and, like many other large industrial concerns in China, has its own internal railway system.
-Although now
+blast furnaces and 3 steel making plants and, like many other large industrial concerns in China, has its own internal railway

-This was truely one of the most spectacular sights in China but unfortunately an accident resulting in the death of a Japanese visitor
+This was truly one of the most spectacular sights in China but unfortunately an accident resulting in the death of a Japanese

-resulted in the slag tip and workshops being placed 'out of bounds' to visitors.
-Incredibly it is still possible to watch molten metal being
+visitor resulted in the slag tip and workshops being placed 'out of bounds' to visitors.
+Incredibly it is still possible to watch

 Shafts of sunlight are barely able